rs-kellogg/krs-llm-cookbook/docs/llm-use-cases.md

-# What can you do with a LLM?
+# What can you do a GPT?

 ### Overview
 GPT can be adopted for building applications for: